ethanlopes36/ethanlopes36.github.io/_pages/research.md

 <img src="/images/DunExp.png" alt="DunExp" width="150" style="float: left; margin: 10px;">

-I conduct controlled laboratory experiments in which fresh dunite is serpentinized under hydrothermal conditions.
-After alteration, I assess changes in the rocks’ magnetic and physical properties to understand how serpentinization contributes to the development of new magnetic phases and influences bulk material behavior.
+I conduct controlled laboratory experiments in which fresh, thermally cracked dunite is serpentinized under hydrothermal conditions.
+After alteration, I assess changes in the rocks’ magnetic and physical properties to understand how serpentinization contributes to the development of new magnetic phases and influences changes in bulk physical properties.

 ---